First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 There was a bit of a mix up with our accommodations.
-Apparently Graham counts as a person needing a bed even though it was just a port-a-crib.
-Our choices: either pay for two rooms (not in our budgeting plans), find a new place to stay (too late at night and too long of a vacation for last minute arrangements), or cough it up and take the Suite (with a bit of a discount).
+Apparently Graham counts as a person, which requires a bed, even though it was just a port-a-crib.
+Our choices: either pay for two rooms (not in our budget), find a new place to stay (too late at night and too long of a vacation for last minute arrangements), or cough it up and take the suite (with a bit of a discount).
 We chose the last option.

 while we enjoyed the balcony...